roryp/reliable-web-app-pattern-java-workshop/Part4-Reliability/README.md

 # Reliability

-You can test and configure the three code-level design patterns with this implementation: retry, circuit-breaker, and cache-aside.
-The following paragraphs detail steps to test the three code-level design patterns.
+In this part, we'll guide you through the process of testing and configuring three key code-level design patterns: retry, circuit-breaker, and cache-aside, using our implementation.
+The upcoming sections will provide detailed steps for you to follow and experiment with these design patterns.

 ## Retry and Circuit Break Pattern